Letractively/uliweb/trunk/uliwebproject/apps/Documents/files/orm.rst

 Property Definition
 ~~~~~~~~~~~~~~~~~~~~~

-Uliweb ORM define a model field as Property, but you can also use field concept,
+uliorm define a model field as Property, but you can also use field concept,
 it's no problem.

-Uliweb ORM can define property of a model in two ways.
+uliorm can define property of a model in two ways.
 One is very like GAE data
 store, just ``*Property`` class.
 The other is just using Field() function.

 Below are real properties defined in Uliewb ORM::